psi-maker/IoT-EdgeAI/Intel EdgeAI/models.md

 * Use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.
 Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented)
 * Accuracy Checker Tool - Measure accuracy
 * Calibration Tool - Calibrate model.
+* Inference Engine Collect Statistics Tool collects statistics for a given model
+* downloader.py (model downloader) downloads model files from online sources and, if necessary, patches them to make them more usable with Model Optimizer
+*  converter.py (model converter) converts the models that are not in the Inference Engine IR format into that format using Model Optimizer
+* info_dumper.py (model information dumper) prints information about the models in a stable machine-readable format

 ## Key examples
 > Run the application with inference executed in the asynchronous mode